Back to home

 Do you sign a BAA before we send any data?

-Yes — if you request one in the risk-scan or demo form, we send a BAA before you transmit anything.
-For the free documentation risk scan we prefer de-identified notes (no PHI required), but if your workflow makes de-identification burdensome and you want to send identified notes, we'll BAA first.
+Yes — if you request one in the assessment or demo form, we send a BAA before you transmit anything.
+For the free Authorization Defense Assessment we prefer de-identified samples; if your workflow makes de-identification burdensome, we BAA first.
 For paid engagements, a BAA is always executed before production data flows.

 Do you train AI models on our notes?

 No, not without your explicit written consent.
-Customer notes, even de-identified, are never used to train or fine-tune our scoring models by default.
-Scoring is performed against a fixed model plus your program's payer-criteria library — nothing persists into training pipelines.
-For design partners who want to opt in to model improvement, we offer a separate written agreement with specific data-use terms.
-Everyone else's data stays out of training, period.
+Customer notes, even de-identified, are never used to train or fine-tune our models by default.
+Concurrent-review evidence surfacing runs against a fixed model plus your program's payer-criteria library — nothing persists into training pipelines.
+Design partners who want to opt in to model improvement do so under a separate written agreement with specific data-use terms.

 Is Lucida SOC 2 certified?